The quality of the produced key is highly dependent on:

 To delete all strokes use the "Clear" button

 Refine the initial key by selecting more colors.
-Keep monitoring the results and repeat several times as needed
+Keep monitoring the results and repeat several times where needed

 Click "Close" when you are happy with the initial key